day50-dev/Streamdown/README.md

 Streamdown works with any streaming markdown such as [simonw's llm](https://github.com/simonw/llm) or even something basic like curl.

+It is designed with AI in mind and can be used to do markdown-based sophisticated pipelines and routing.

 It supports standard piping and files as arguments like any normal pager but can also run as a wrapper so you retain full keyboard interactivity.
 Arrow keys, control, alt, all still work.
 ```bash
 $ pip install streamdown